 2. Select Edit Records.

 3. A modal will show up.
 You can test this feature by clicking Test Editing a Record in Table button.
-This will open the editing form in a new tab.
+This will open the editing form in a new tab with a record from your table.

-You can copy the text from Formula to Edit Records and use it in the Airtable formula field.
+You can now copy the text from Formula to Edit Records using the Copy button.

 In most cases, it doesn't make sense to prefill a form if you're updating an existing record.
 Prefilling mostly makes sense when creating a new record.
-When editing a record, the form will be prefilled automatically.
+When editing a record, the form will be prefilled with the record's existing data automatically.
 Prefilling dynamic values is possible by using a formula in Airtable to add the prefill parameters.
-This part has to be done on Airtable, not in miniExtensions.
+This part has to be done in Airtable, not in miniExtensions.

 Related